-The Academy Trust paid for services from RKM Decor during the year totalling £1,300.
+There were no related party transactions in the year.
+In the prior year, the academy trust paid for services from RKM Decor during the year totalling £1,300.
 There were no amounts outstanding at 31 August 2022.
 RKM Decor is a company in which the son of A Grant (School Business Manager) has a majority interest.